-Note: current software version is 1.6 (click here for versions history)
+Current software version is 1.6 (click here for versions history).

 The software includes an optional I²C LCD display routine, disabled by default, originally created during the testing period.
 Although in normal use it has no practical purpose, it can be easily activated – and used – by changing the LCD_INSTALLED parameter to true.
 However, the actual code is customized for LCD2S-162 interface from Modtronix (Serial LCD 16x2 Daughter Board); therefore, in order to use it with another I²C LCD display, the code has to be altered accordingly.

-To connect the interface to Streamstar, a proper virtual COM port driver for USB requires to be installed on PC.
+To connect the interface to Streamstar, a suitable virtual COM port driver for USB is required to be installed on PC.
 Different Arduino UNO boards may have different USB-to-serial converters, so the actual driver depends on the existing chip from the given board.
 A few known variants are as follows:

 The interface functionality – and also its responsivity – can be tested without connecting it to Streamstar, just by using the small Python utility below.
 It should run under Python 3 and the SERIAL_PORT parameter must be set in accordance to the actual COM port as allocated by PC's OS.
 The easiest way to find that port is to look under the Arduino IDE menu > Tools > Port after connecting/disconnecting the Arduino board to PC's USB port.